TheJostler/btphone/README.md

 However if you wish you can compile the program into your OS using the [pyinstaller](https://pypi.org/project/pyinstaller/) python module.

+I have created two directories in the btphone-gui directory, build_d for creating a one-folder bundle containing an executable.
+And build_f for compiling a single-file bundled executable

 ## Run

+If you are running a Linux machine

 Simply download the executable binary and run it...